Other Funding Sources

 Historic Preservation Partners, Inc. (HPP) will offer a unique and flexible source of preservation funding.
 The Board of Directors will consider grant applications to assist in the stabilization, mothballing, and rehabilitation of historic properties.
 The maximum amount of grant that will be awarded to an applicant for a single project is $15,000.

-An overview and guidelines about HPP's grant program, as well as the grant application, can be downloaded here.
+Download an overview and guidelines about HPP's grant program, as well as the grant application.

 Kansas Corporation Commission (KCC) | website